-Poly Chlorinated Biphenyls (PCBs) due to its high heat capacity, low flammability and low electrical conductivity was extensively used as insulating material in capacitors and transformers.
-But after the finding that these PCBs are non-biodegradable and has carcinogenic tendency, its use in electrical equipments as insulating medium has been banned all over the world long back.
+Poly Chlorinated Biphenyls (PCBs) due to their high heat capacity, low flammability and low electrical conductivity were extensively used as insulating material in capacitors and transformers.
+But after the finding that these PCBs are non-biodegradable and have carcinogenic tendency, their use in electrical equipments as insulating medium has been banned all over the world long back.
 However, it has been reported in some studies that chances of contamination of oil with PCB is possible.
-Keeping that in mind, MePTCL / MePDCL has discontinued procurement electrical equipments containing PCB more than 2 mg/kg and specification (as per IEC 61619 or ASTM D4059) is being stated in the tender document.
-Moreover, the subject scheme doesn't involve replacement of any PCB containing equipment, hence no disposal of such equipment is anticipated.
+Keeping that in mind, MSPCL has discontinued procurement of electrical equipments containing PCB more than 2 mg/kg and specification (as per IEC 61619 or ASTM D4059) is being stated in the tender document.
+Moreover, the subject scheme doesn't involve replacement of any PCB containing equipment; hence no disposal of such equipment is anticipated.